Christa Luft

-Christa Luft (née Hecht; 22 February 1938) is a German economist and politician of the SED/PDS.
+Christa Luft (née Hecht; born 22 February 1938) is a German economist and politician of the SED/PDS.

 Luft joined the SED in 1958.
 From 18 November 1989 to 18 March 1990, she was the Minister of Economics in the Modrow government.
 From 1994 to 2002 she was member of the Bundestag for the PDS.

 From 1963 to 1971 Luft was registered as a Stasi informant under the code name IM Gisela.

 Life

 Provenance and early years

 Christa Hecht was born into a working-class family at Krakow am See, a small market town in the flat countryside to the south of Rostock in northern central Germany.
 Her father worked as a master machinist. at the VEB Mathias-Thesen-Werft Wismar ship building business in Wismar.
 Her mother was in charge of a schools kitchen.
 Her father was away for years at a time during the war, but after 1944 he came safely home, and while she was still small the family moved to Wismar in connection with her father's work.
 She attended junior school in Bobitz between 1945 and 1952, and then upper school at Grevesmühlen, still in the Rostock area.
 Like most of her contemporaries, she joined the Free German Youth ("Freie Deutsche Jugend)" / FDJ) in 1952, remaining a member till 1964.